error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segment-BasedGroupVelocity.md

 This method introduces a novel approach to determining photon energy from observed frequencies by accounting for gravitational segment density.
-It provides a practical extension to quantum mechanics by enabling the definition of a state function Ψ(E, λ) or Ψ(τ, t) within a segmented spacetime framework, capturing the influence of gravitational dilation on wave behaviour.
+It provides a practical extension to quantum mechanics by enabling the definition of a state function Ψ(E, λ) or Ψ(τ, t) within a Segmented Spacetime framework, capturing the influence of gravitational dilation on wave behaviour.

 7. Implications for Relativity and Quantum Information